 It's worse than that.
 One would assume that letting Jack use Rhys's subsystems would just give him control over Rhys's cybernetic arm and eye, and that does seem to be the case the first time it happens.
 If you choose to trust Jack at the end of the chapter, however, he's able to control all of Rhys's movements, not just those of his cybernetic parts.

 When the group enter the Gortys facility, they promptly discover hundreds of dead Lancemen, who have been rotting away inside their armour for 5 years.
 Oh, and the blood is still on the walls.
 What killed them?
-Athena, who will never forget the corporation who tricked her into murdering her sister.
+Athena, still on her Roaring Rampage of Revenge.

 Episode 3: Catch a Ride